Jagadeesh1987/Bhodidharma-BookStore/README.md

     a.
 When user clicks Add, Control is passed to parent and inturn passed to Add Book Component.
 Used Reactive forms for form validation.
 	b.
 When user Clicks Edit, selected Book object is passed to parent and inturn the data is populated in Add Book Component.
 	c.
 When user Clicks Delete, selected Id is filtered from the list and displayed.

+## Heroku App
+Tried to deploy the app using heroku app.
+Unfortunately there is some issue in my account.

 ## Development server